 Region of the Russian Federation: Chelyabinsk Region

-The biggest practical and scientific (mineralogical) interest is connected with pegmatite (granitic, syenitic, miascitic) veins that are located here.
-In those veins one can find topaz, aquamarine, phenacite, zircon, sapphire, tourmaline, amazon-stone, different rare-metal minerals.
+Its value to svience is connected with the presence of pegmatite veins (granite, syenite, miascite), where one can find topaz, aquamarine, phenacite, zircon, sapphire, tourmaline, amazonite and various less-common metal minerals.
 Such rocks as miascite, firsite and sandyite as well as 18 minerals (including ilmenite) were discovered here for the first time in the world.